Gentle hip endoprosthesis in young patients

 Hip prosthesis: Prosthetic Model More Important Than Surgical Method

-The joint replacement increases the quality of life of patients.
+The joint endoprosthesis increases the quality of life of patients.
 Complications can occur if the surgical method does not fit the implant.
 The latter is more important for long-term success.

 The implantation of knee or hip joints is considered routine by experts.
 On average, orthopedists used about 230,000 hip endoprostheses in 2016.
-The joint replacement frees the patient from pain, increases the quality of life and ensures mobility into old age.
-Most often, a total replacement of the corresponding joint is made.
+The joint endoprosthesis frees the patient from pain, increases the quality of life and ensures mobility into old age.
+Most often, a total endoprosthesis of the corresponding joint is made.
 Around 40% of endoprosthetic hip operations fall into the 70-79 age group; Women are affected twice as often as men.
-Hip replacement is considered one of the most common and successful operations ever.
+Hip endoprosthesis is considered one of the most common and successful operations ever.
 Nevertheless, there are always failures.
 These are estimated to be more common in artificial knees at 20%.
-In hip replacement, there are also at least two out of every hundred patients who are dissatisfied with the long-term post-procedure.
+In hip endoprosthesis, there are also at least two out of every hundred patients who are dissatisfied with the long-term post-procedure.

 Sometimes the prosthesis relaxes, sometimes it comes to infections.
 A not uncommon reason for a failed implantation is that in patients the prosthetic model does not fit the surgical method.
 For a long-term success, according to the current state of knowledge, the implant model plays a greater role than the surgical method.
 The German Society of Endoprosthetics (AE) therefore advises not to prioritize the operation method, but to give priority to an optimally suitable implant.